sieverett/Synthetic-Document-Analysis/README.md

-# Synthetic-Document-Analysis---NLP-Techniques
+# Synthetic-Document-Analysis
+> Applied NLP-Techniques for Locating, Retrieving and Summarizing Documents

-Project repo for project @ UC Berkeley School of Information. @sieverett @davidlindsey
+A project @ UC Berkeley School of Information. @sieverett @davidlindsey